netlabtoolkit/ntk/README.md

 	'views/ElementControl',
 ],
 ```
-Add your widget like so:
+and add your widget like so:
 ```
 define([
 	'views/Blank/Blank',